-Recently, another GNN that addresses influence prediction was developed \cite{xia2021deepis}. \textsc{DeepIS} uses the power sequence of the influence probability matrix and a two-layer GNN to regress the suseptibility of each node.
-Subsequently the estimation propagates in the neighbors similarly to PPNP \cite{klicpera2018predict}, but based on the IC probability instead of a random walk. \textsc{DeepIS} is a different architecture then \textsc{Glie}, which receives only indications of the seed set.
+Another GNN that addresses influence prediction is \cite{xia2021deepis}. \textsc{DeepIS} uses the power sequence of the influence probability matrix and a two-layer GNN to regress the susceptibility of each node.
+Subsequently, the estimation propagates in the neighbors based on the IC probability. \textsc{DeepIS} is a different architecture then \textsc{Glie}, which receives only indications of the seed set.
 Moreover, \textsc{DeepIS} is not tested extensively in influence maximization and as we will see in the experimental section, its use of the powers of influence probability matrix is detrimental to its scalability.
-Finally, a recent work on learning contigency-aware IM \cite{chen2021contingency} adresses the possibility of unwilling seeds, while another work on learning approximations to general submodular policies \cite{alieva2020learning} requires a specific model to capture the state of IM, which is non-trivial to devise.
-A different branch on learning-based IM relies on supplementary information such as diffusion cascades\cite{panagopoulos2018diffugreedy} to derive a more effective IM algorithm \cite{panagopoulos2020influence}.
-This is clearly diagonal to the current methodology which does not assume any further information from the typical IM setting.
+Finally, a recent work on learning approximations to general submodular policies \cite{alieva2020learning} requires a specific model to capture the state of IM, which is non-trivial to devise.
+A different branch of learning-based IM relies on supplementary information such as diffusion cascades\cite{panagopoulos2018diffugreedy} to derive a more effective IM algorithm \cite{panagopoulos2020influence}.
+This is clearly diagonal to the current methodology, which does not assume any further information from the typical IM setting.